wp-plugins/cleantalk-spam-protect/readme.txt

   * Fixed bug with account status function.
 In backend the plugin showed notice 'Please don’t forget to disable CAPTCHA if you have it!' on every page.

 = 2.54 2014-07-11 =
-  * Fixed signup anti spam protection logic for BuddyPress registrations.
+  * Fixed signup anti-spam protection logic for BuddyPress registrations.
-  * Fixed anti spam protection for JetPack contact form.
+  * Fixed anti-spam protection for JetPack contact form.
   * Changed account status check logic.

 = 2.53 2014-06-27 =